 (1) Establish a reliable working length (Electronically and/or via radiographic images)

-(2) Maintain apical patency through recapitulation with smaller files
+(2) Maintain apical patency through recapitulation with smaller hand files

 (3) Establish good canal taper to allow for better irrigation and obturation of the deeper apical portions of the canals

-(4) Maintain a "mental map" of the canal system in your head through the use of sensitive files and constant subtle tactile feedback.
+(4) Take a cbCT image BEFORE and DURING treatment if there is any question about the canal system anatomy.
+Maintain a “mental map” of the canal system in your head through the use of sensitive files and constant subtle tactile feedback.

 (5) In Endodontics the axiom of “better, easier, cheaper…pick two” is the rule.

 There is no magic bullet.
 Do not be fooled by those who wish to sell you an expensive chrome-plated revolver.